Starcommander/PocketMapsNG/README.md

 This project is in alpha state intended to replace the android-only app.
 See https://github.com/junjunguo/PocketMaps

+**Folders:**
+- pocketmaps: The pocketmaps navi engine.
+- scripts: Scripts for generating maps and more.

 **This redesign should provide additional features:**
 - Should work on all platforms (uses libgdx)
 - Allows to show multiple maps at once